TRUFAMANIA

 Notes:

-Tuber macrosporum is easily recognizable by the large spores and the low and flattened warts.
-That truffle sometimes looks almost smooth and receives the popular name of “smooth black truffle”.
-The first description of this species was probably Tuber cibarium subcinereum alliaceum Bulliard (1791), Histoire Champignons France 74
+Tuber macrosporum is easily recognisable by its large spores and low, flattened warts.
+It sometimes appears almost smooth and is commonly known as the “smooth black truffle”.
+The first description of this species was probably Tuber cibarium subcinereum alliaceum Bulliard (1791), Histoire Champignons France 74.

-Tuber macrosporum is is an edible truffle, gastronomically excellent.
+Tuber macrosporum is an edible truffle of outstanding gastronomic quality.

 Tuber macrosporum spores